 My/Our proxy is to vote on the resolutions as indicated by an "X" in the appropriate space above.
 If no indication is given, my/our proxy shall vote or abstain from voting as he/she thinks fit.

 For appointment of two (2) proxies, percentage of shareholdings to be represented by the proxies must be indicated below:

-Percentage (%)

-First proxy

-Second proxy

 IMPORTANT: Disclosure of Shareholder's and Proxy's Personal Data